juleshansen/oop/individual/individual.md

 <img src="img/gui_shapescript2.png" width=320/>

 3\.
-Use your function against file `'scripts/shapescript3.txt'`, what do you notice ?
+Use your function against file `'scripts/shapescript3.txt'`, what do you notice?

 # Extra Credit